-Guatemala Hope works in partnership with the local committees of El Triunfo, Los Tiestos and the surrounding area to determine the critical areas for development.
+Guatemala Hope works in partnership with the local committees in El Triunfo and the surrounding area to determine the critical areas for development.

-Guatemala Hope has contracts with committees in both the villages of Los Tiestos and El Triunfo.
+Guatemala Hope has working committees in Esperanza, Guajilote, Los Tiestos and El Triunfo.
 These committees work on behalf of Guatemala Hope during our absence.
-They are set up with operating groups to carry out the work and they are accountable to Guatemala Hope for their activities and expenditures.
+They are set up with operating groups to carry out their work and they are accountable to Guatemala Hope for their activities and expenditures.

 When we are in the villages, Guatemala Hope representatives meet with the local committees and relevant working groups.
 Discussions are held to evaluate current activities and to set the direction for future activities.

-We try to have regular communications with them through a local interpreter and send funds to them throughout the year.
+We have regular communications with our villagers through a local interpreter and send funds to them throughout the year.

-Monica and Abdy are students from the Translation Department at the San Carlos University in Guatemala.
+Monica and Abdy are 2 of many students from the Translation Department at the San Carlos University in Guatemala.
 They volunteer to spend the week with our various mission groups.
 Rigo, a Language Teacher at the Naval Base in Escuintla, has been our interpreter and Guatemala connection for many years.
 They, along with many others accompany us to the villages to be our Spanish voices.
 Without their language expertise we could not do the work we do.

-Father Contran is the director of the St. Hermano Pedro Hospital where our referral patients can receive healthcare at no cost or a fee that is in proportion to their income.
+Father Contran is the past director of the St. Hermano Pedro Hospital where our referral patients can receive healthcare at no cost or a fee that is in proportion to their income.
 This hospital is also the Guatemala headquarters for "Faith In Practice" a non-profit organization of volunteer health professionals that seeks to improve the physical and economic conditions of the poor in Guatemala through short-term surgical, medical and dental mission trips and health-related educational programs.
 Guatemal Hope is currently looking to establish relationships with other medical NGOs.